artbrock/holochain_docs/Holochain-Development-Introduction.md

 ## Build developer image
 1. Pick a name for your new chat app.
 Lets call it myHolochainApp.
-2. Use docker to create a developer `docker image` of the app
+2. Create a *developer* `docker image` of your app to use for testing.

     ```bash
     $ #build a docker image of the app